shellycao123/notes/data_processing.md

    * __Space Quota__:  hard limit on the number of bytes used by files in the tree rooted at that directory.
 Replica counts
   5. Support __Offline Image Viewer__, dump the contents of hdfs fsimage files to human-readable formats for offline analysis.
   6. Support __HFTP__ for reading from a remote Hadoop cluster, use HTTPS.
+##  Hadoop YARN
+  Separate resource management from scheduling & monitoring by using different daemons.
+### Architecture
+  *  __Resource Manager__: global in the system, manage all resources in the system.
+     *  __Scheduler__:allocate resource to running applications.
+Perform no monitoring or status tracking.
+Partition policy is pluggable.
+     *  __Application Manager__: accepting job-submissions, negotiating the first container for executing the application specific Application Master and restartg the Application Master container on failure.
+  *  __Application Master__: per application, negotiating resources with scheduler and working with the NodeManager(s) to execute and monitor the tasks.
+Also track resource status and monitor for progress.
+  *  __Node Manager__: per machine, responsible for containers, monitoring their resource usage (cpu, memory, disk, network) and reporting to RM.
+### Special functionalities:
+  1. __Resource reservation__: reserve resource for predictable execution.
+  2. __Federation__: transparently wire together multiple YARN clusters.

+## Hadoop Commons:
+  common utilites to support other modules
+## Hadoop Ozone:
+  Dsitributed key-value store, support both large and small file management (HDFS is limited when files are small).
+Relatively new, more reading in the future if necessary.
+  ### Characteristics:
+    1. Support strict serializability.
+      * Serializability: Result of interleaving is equivalent to sequential execution of transactions.
+      * Strict Serializability: if transaction A terminates before the start of B, then A must appear before B in the serialized order.
+    2. Support layered architecture, it separates the namespace management from block and node management layer, allowing users to independently scale on both axes.